 Bee balm (Monarda spp.) is a flowering plant in the mint family.
 Native to North America, common names for the plant are Oswego tea and bergamot.
-Bee balm can be invasive to garden areas as it easily multiples and spreads.
-A way to limit the spread is to plant bee balm in a container.
+Bee balm can spread in a garden, and a way to limit the spread is to plant bee balm in a container.
 Blooming for up to 6 weeks from mid summer to fall, this tall flowering plant is a beautiful centerpiece to a garden, patio, sunroom, balcony or porch area.
 When placed in an area that gets full sun, bee balm can successfully be grown in a container by itself, or as a centerpiece in a larger tub arrangement.

 Planting Bee Balm in Pots